 - In the “Invite to this Discussion” section, use the Invite Users button to enter each of the students’ emails separated with a space, or enter students’ usernames if they’ve already signed up.
 You can also use the Invite Teams button if you have already organized your classes into teams.
 In any case, change the role of invited students to Writer.

 - Click Invite.

-- Alternatively, you can also create a Discussion Access Link for students to click, which is faster to set up.
+- Alternatively, you can also create a sharing link for students to click, which is faster to set up.
 However, be wary of students sharing the link outside the classroom.

 Have a debate!
 As Writers in the discussion, students can add, edit, and move their own claims, as well as comment on each others’ claims to suggest improvements.

 To open this sample discussion in a new tab, click here.

 Licensing: This sample assignment is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 You are free to edit and share this to your needs as long as the appropriate terms are followed.